 Welcome to our library!

 Is there a book you wish the library had?
-Send Mrs. Powell an email and she will add it to our wish list!
+Send Mrs. Good an email and she will add it to our wish list!

 We are always looking for new-to-us (but still in good condition) books to add to our collection.
-If you have books to donate, please contact Mrs. Powell.
+If you have books to donate, please contact Mrs. Good.

-Contact Mrs. Powell for some good links & resources regarding literacy and library skills.
+Contact Mrs. Good for some good links & resources regarding literacy and library skills.